chris-void/chris-void.github.io/_posts/2016/2016-4-10-thinking-in-python.md

 ## First of all, some experence and advice

 If you are just start to use and learn Python, strongly recommand the [LPTHW]() and another blog I wrote.
 After finished those materials, one thing that you should always keep in mind is: ALWAYS USE VIRTUALENV.
-I don't think I need to remind you how messy it will be if you try to constantly modifying and changing Python version or installing packages using pip  can be annoying.
-Never try to use directly access Python unless you are working some small Python programs.
+I don't think I need to remind you how messy it will be if you try to constantly modifying and changing Python version or installing packages using [pip] can be how annoying.
+Never try to use directly access Python unless you are working some small Python programs. **Use virtualenv.
+And use it well.**

 ## Learn from the best